 You’ll want to study something you’re interested in.
 Let the interviewer know how you’re excited to take the course.
 You can say how essential it is to your dream career or say how it’s the subject you enjoy studying.

 A university won’t accept you if you’ve got nothing to contribute to it.
-This is the time to highlight your traits which make you a student worth having.
+This is the time to highlight the traits that make you a student worth having.

 Are you a good speaker?
 Creative in making presentations?
 Have good leadership skills?
 Show them what you’ve got for them without sounding exaggerated.